gem/oq-engine/doc/scenario-from-shakemap.md

 the extent of the shakemap in longitude and latitude is about 6 degrees, with a step of 10 km the grid contains around 65 x 65 sites;
-most of the sites are without assets because most of the grid is in the sea or on high montains, so actually there are around ~1000 effective sites.
+most of the sites are without assets because most of the grid is on the sea or on high montains, so actually there are around ~1000 effective sites.
 Computing a correlation matrix of size 1000 x 1000 is actually possible, so the risk computation can be performed.
 Clearly in situations in which the number of hazard sites is too large,